amphp/ext-fiber/README.md

 Each fiber is allocated a separate C stack and VM stack on the heap.
 The C stack is allocated using `mmap` if available, meaning physical memory is used only on demand (if it needs to be allocated to a stack value) on most platforms.
 Each fiber stack is allocated a maximum of 8M of memory by default, settable with an ini setting `fiber.stack_size`.
 Note that this memory is used for the C stack and is not related to the memory available to PHP code.
 VM stacks for each fiber are allocated in a similar way to generators and use a similar amount of memory and CPU.
 VM stacks are able to grow dynamically, so only a single VM page (4K) is initially allocated.

-## RFC
+## PHP 8.1+

-This extension is currently being proposed for inclusion in PHP core in the [Fiber RFC](https://wiki.php.net/rfc/fibers).
+This extension *only* works with PHP 8.0.
+The [Fiber RFC](https://wiki.php.net/rfc/fibers) was accepted and will be a part of PHP 8.1, so this extension is not necessary and incompatible with PHP 8.1 and above.